A message about rejected reviews and moderation policies

 What is “SPAM”?

-Like any ratings and review site, we are constantly on the lookout for bad actors/fraudulent contributors, and reviews from these contributors are what ends up in SPAM.
+Like any ratings and review site, we are constantly on the lookout for those who attempt to go around our community guidelines, and end up in SPAM.
 While there are several reasons why a review may not be approved because it is SPAM, the most common are:

-1. Fake Reviewer/Company/Profile – Imagine going through the steps to create a fake email, a fake LinkedIn profile, for a fake individual, who works at a fake company, for a $10 gift card?
+1. Reviewer/Company/Profile not consistent with our community guideline– Imagine going through the steps to create an email, a LinkedIn profile, a domain for a $10 gift card?
 Yes, it happens more than you could imagine!
-When we identify attempted fraud, we reject the reviews, somewhat analogous to how email clients route emails to SPAM folder.
+When we identify attempts like these, we reject the reviews, somewhat analogous to how email clients route emails to SPAM folder.

 2. Multiple Accounts for one Reviewer – This is exactly what it sounds like.
 While we always welcome multiple valid reviews from a single individual, when someone creates multiple Gartner Peer Insight profiles and attempts to submit reviews across their various accounts, we cannot accept them.